ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ### Permissions

-To define or edit Information Barriers policies, you must be assigned one of the following roles:
+To define or edit information barrier policies, you must be assigned one of the following roles:

 - Microsoft 365 Enterprise Global Administrator